top of page

 Revenues from payroll taxes are used to fund Medicare, Social Security, defense, recreation, education, healthcare, and other social insurance benefits.

 Unlike FICA taxes, income taxes are solely withheld from employees' salaries and are due to the respective federal, state, or local government collection agencies.
-Essentially, payroll taxes as used throughout the content of this post includes all taxes described above.
+Essentially, payroll taxes as used throughout the content of this post include all taxes described above.
 This is explained in further detail below.

 What's Included in Payroll Taxes?